csknk/http-server-static/README.md

 >
 >Man page: enter `man 3 wait` for more.

-In this project the infinite loop that accepts and handles client connections forks when the `accept()` system call is successful.

 Because all errors are handled in the child process, the parent does not need to know the exit status of the child process.
 One option hten is to instruct the parent process to ignore the `SIGCHLD` signal, so it doesn't need to `wait()`.
 By using `signal(SIGCHLD, SIG_IGN);` in the parent process, the children don't become defunct - they die completely.